 The Mountain of Food

-Ilana came to Wellington Hypnosis because she was obsessed with food.
+Ilana came for Hypnosis because she was obsessed with food.
 She was actually quite trim, not overweight at all, but from the moment she opened her eyes until she went to bed she thought about food.
 She felt life was a constant struggle against wanting to eat.
 It hadn't been too bad when she was a teenager but lately it had begun to rule her life.

 I explained to her that all our behaviour, no matter how odd, is designed to keep us safe.

 I also told her about other clients I had treated with the same problem.
 "The method is to change the mental image."
 Ilana insisted that she had no pictures associated with her compulsion to eat.
 She really didn't think there was anything there to explore.

 Ilana was put into trance and asked to associate into that feeling of wanting to eat.
 She was then asked to allow her mind to be open and to become aware of how she represented that feeling.
 She immediately said 'It's like I am on a road, and there is a mountain of food blocking the road'.
 It consisted of great piles of cakes and chocolate and all sorts of food.
 'And I could never eat enough to get past that pile of food'.

 The session then used metaphor therapy to suggest transformations to the metaphor.

 'What would you like to have happen to that mountain of food?'